ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms between 1pm and 2pm.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 2pm.
 Mostly sunny.
-High near 95, with temperatures falling to
+High near 95, with temperatures falling to around 93
-         around 93 in the afternoon.
-Heat index values as high as 106.
+         in the afternoon.
+Heat index values as high as 107.
 South wind around 6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">